DineWithMe/Development-Tools/README.md

 Well it is not like I dont care about better technology, we will adopt better technology if they are proven to have clear advantages over existing and significant size of community.

-Here is overview of what important library we are going to use in this project, of course it may change depend on need
+Here is overview of what important library we are going to use in this project, of course it may change depend on need:

 Front End              | Libraries
 ---------------------- | -------------